Devil pact British teen found guilty of murdering sisters in bid to win lottery

 SPELLS

-When detectives searched his house, they found his contract along with three lottery tickets.
+When detectives searched his house, they found his contract and lottery tickets.
 There were also satanic symbols and a handwritten book of spells, including ones to make women find him attractive, police said.

 Police said it was unclear how he became fascinated with the occult.
 Officers knew he had accessed the dark web, but could not get access to his account as he refused to give his passwords.
 He also had an iPad which they could not unlock.